1927 Chicago mayoral election: Campaign

 Dever largely refused to engage in Thompson's style of rhetoric.
 He instead promised to engage in a debate of substantive issues, partaking only in a "decent, friendly discussion without malice or sensationalism".
-He responded to Thompson's accusations by declaring them "blarney" which he had no intention of dignifying, and noting that Thompson's comments on international affairs were irrelevant to the duties and powers of the mayoralty.
+This was not without exception, as Dever did once comment in an interview with the Chicago Daily News that, "Thompson's trouble is mental".
+Largely, however, Dever responded to Thompson's accusations by declaring them "blarney" which he had no intention of dignifying, and noting that Thompson's comments on international affairs were irrelevant to the duties and powers of the mayoralty.
 He ran on the slogans "Dever for Decency" and "The best mayor Chicago ever had", the former also used by The Independent Republicans for Dever Committee.
 He attempted, particularly early in the race, to tout parts of his record such as his construction of Wacker Drive and 51 new schools, as well as a pure milk ordinance he had helped pass.
 He promised to continue his construction program, including building a long-anticipated State Street subway and widening LaSalle Street.
 He demurred that "no superman can be found to eliminate crime".
 Dever's campaign characterized Thompson as, "a political pyromaniac".

-Dever did once comment in an interview with the Chicago Daily News that, "Thompson's trouble is mental".
+Dever allies accused Thompson of receiving $100,000 in campaign contributions from transit and public utilities mogul Samuel Insull during his 1915 mayoral campaign, and insinuated that he was again receiving significant financial support from Insull.

 Supporters of both Thompson and Dever resorted to bigotry.
 Some Republicans used anti-Catholic rhetoric against Dever.
-Some Democrats attempted to take advantage of Thompson's positive relation with the city's African-American community and divide voters racially, claiming that Thompson's election would lead to "Negro supremacy".
+Despite Dever also having had a positive relation with black residents of the city, some Democrats attempted to take advantage of Thompson's particularly positive relation with the city's African-American community in order to divide voters racially, claiming that Thompson's election would lead to "Negro supremacy".
 Palm cards were circulated with an image of Thompson kissing a black boy and with the reverse side reading "Thompson—Me Africa First".
 Some Democrats hired black people to canvass white neighborhoods for Thompson in an effort to scare white voters.
 They also attempted to lure black Thompson voters downtown, where they did not often go, with a fake rally outside of Thompson's campaign headquarters.
 Additionally, the song "Bye Bye Blackbird" was sung at some Dever rallies.
 Dever supporters also mocked Thompson and his supporters by having a Black man dress up as Paul Revere ride on horseback through the Chicago Loop shouting "The British are coming."
 Supporters of each candidate accused the other's supporters of plotting to use underhanded tactics to steal the election.
 In the closing day of the campaign, Dever and Thompson accused each other of attempting to incite a race riot among the city's Black populace.

 Robertson continued his platform of quashing crime, promising to "find another Theodore Roosevelt" as police chief and smash organized crime within thirty days.
 At a rally on March 28, 1927, Robertson announced that, if elected, he would appoint former United States attorney Edwin A. Olson as police chief.